 The model is loaded from XGBoost format which is universal among the various XGBoost interfaces.
-Auxiliary attributes of the Python Booster object (such as feature_names) will not be loaded.
+Auxiliary attributes of the Python Booster object (such as feature_names) will not be loaded when using binary format.
+To save those attributes, use JSON instead.
 See: